DavidHe1127/Mr.He_HandBook/frontend/react/test.md

   expect(ref.current.tagName).toEqual('INPUT');
 });
 ```
 Oftentimes, you use 3rd UI libraries and still want to pass `ref` to them.
 It's fine but where `ref` is bound to is controlled by libraries themselves.
-For example, `react-day-picker` takes `ref` and will attach it to a internal component called `DayPicker`.
+For example, `react-day-picker` takes `ref` and attaches it to the class instance called `DayPicker`.

 To ensure you pass `ref` to it, you can do: